 There are also many set-up, server, kitchen and clean-up teams that work together to make sure the breakfast runs smoothly, and as many guests as possible can eat easily and comfortably.

 This is a great ministry to serve in as a member of First Church.
 As well, we are blessed by the help of volunteers from many churches in Chatham.
-In fact, one of our cooking teams is from Thames Christian Fellowship.
+In fact, one of our cooking teams is made up of members of Thames Christian Fellowship and Forward City Church.
 We are thankful to be helped by so many people in our community who joyfully serve at our Outreach Breakfast.
 The Breakfast Outreach is a great way for teenagers to learn the value of service, and earn hours toward their community service requirements for high school graduation.

 We can always use the help of more volunteers.
 Should you be interested in helping out in this ministry, please call the office at (519) 352-2313, and you will be directed to the proper contacts.

 · As of January 2017, this ministry is in its 16th year during which we have served over 84,000 breakfasts.

 On a weekly basis we serve anywhere from 100 to 170 guests (it is somewhat based on the time of the month, plus weather conditions).
 Ages range from babies to over 80 years of age!